apache/nuttx/configs/sim/README.txt

      I think that the above workaround should no longer be necessary.
      However, I will leave the above text in place until I get then oppotunity to verify that the new UART simulation fixes the problem.

+  2019-05-04:  Something has changed.
+Today this configuration failed
+    to build because is requires CONFIG_NX_XYINPUT=y in the configuration.
+    That indicates mouse or touchscreen support.
+Apparently, the current NxWM will not build without this support.

 ostest